 In particular, Shopify POS is best for:

 - Multichannel retailers: Shopify tops our list of best multichannel POS systems with a score of 4.80 out of 5.
-Its POS features are an add-on to help online businesses sell through mobile or in brick-and-mortar stores.
-Shopify allows you to sync online and in-person sales, process curbside and pick up orders, start sales in-store and then finish them online, accept custom payment types, manage business from a centralized back-office tool, and more.
+Its POS features are an add-on to help online businesses sell through mobile or brick-and-mortar stores.
+Shopify lets you sync online and in-person sales, process curbside and pickup orders, start sales in-store and then finish them online, accept custom payment types, manage a business from a centralized back-office tool, sell on social channels including TikTok and Instagram, and more.

 - Cross-channel inventory management: Shopify’s POS software includes automated and granular tools to manage multichannel inventory.
-It allows you to integrate barcode scanners to receive and perform quick counts, organize, and track inventory movement.
-Along with a user-friendly interface, we’ve included Shopify POS among the best candidates for POS inventory systems.
+It has a user-friendly interface and allows you to integrate barcode scanners to receive and perform quick counts, organize, and track inventory movement.
+We’ve included Shopify POS among the best POS inventory systems.

 When Shopify Would Not Be a Good Fit

 - Non-retail businesses: Shopify’s multichannel platform works best for retail businesses looking to manage online and in-person sales.
-So, for non-retail establishments that sell online, such as quick-service restaurants, a more industry-specific POS like Toast might be a better fit.
+So, for non-retail establishments selling online such as quick-service restaurants, a more industry-specific POS like Toast may be a better fit.

-- New or occasional sellers needing a free POS: While Shopify’s POS app might be free to use, you need an ecommerce subscription.
+- Sellers needing a free POS: While Shopify has tons of great features, it can be expensive as you need an ecommerce subscription to use the software.
 Those looking for a completely free POS software would be better suited with an option like Square.

 Shopify POS Overview

 |Outstanding omnichannel management features||Very limited offline payment options|

 |User-friendly mobile app interface||Paid subscriptions can become pricey|